Booth Goodwin

-Robert Booth Goodwin II (born 1971), known commonly as Booth Goodwin, is an American attorney with Goodwin & Goodwin LLP in Charleston, West Virginia.
+Robert Booth Goodwin II (born 1971) is an American attorney with Goodwin & Goodwin LLP in Charleston, West Virginia.
 He served as the United States Attorney for the Southern District of West Virginia from 2010 until 2015.
 Goodwin was a candidate for Governor of West Virginia in 2016.

 Early life and education

 Goodwin was born in Charleston, West Virginia in 1971.
 He attended West Virginia University, where he graduated cum laude with a Bachelor of Science in economics 1993.
 He then earned his Juris Doctor from Washington and Lee University School of Law in 1996.

 Career

 On January 20, 2010, President Barack Obama nominated Goodwin to serve as United States Attorney for the Southern District of West Virginia.
 He was confirmed by the United States Senate on May 26, 2010 and was sworn into office on June 25, 2010.
+Goodwin prosecuted Don Blankenship, securing a conviction for conspiring to undermine federal mine safety laws, which caused the Upper Big Branch Mine disaster.